Yuri Olkhovsky

-Dr. Yuri Andreyevich Olkhovsky (June 22, 1930 - June 7, 2009) was a prominent US supporter of the Soviet dissident movement in the 1970s and 1980s, a retired professor of The George Washington University and a broadcaster for the Voice of America.
+Yuri Andreyevich Olkhovsky (June 22, 1930 - June 7, 2009) was a prominent US supporter of the Soviet dissident movement in the 1970s and 1980s, a retired professor of George Washington University and a broadcaster for the Voice of America.

 Early life

 Olkhovsky was born June 22, 1930, in Ukraine.
 A survivor of Stalin’s Soviet Union and Hitler’s Germany, he immigrated with his parents to the United States in 1949, becoming an American citizen in 1953.
 The family settled in Utica, New York.
 Olkhovsky's father went to work making T-shirts in a clothing factory and his mother found work in a laundry.
 Olkhovsky, known as George by his friends and colleagues, became a farmworker picking strawberries.

 He served in the US Army’s 101st Airborne Division during the Korean War at Camp Breckinridge and Ft.
 Knox, Kentucky, becoming the division’s senior linguist.
 By 1959, Olkhovsky earned a BA and an MA in history from the University of Minnesota.
 In 1968 he completed his PhD in Russian history at Georgetown University.